![]() Mike Seyfang CC BY 2.0 |

 |

 Whether permission is required depends on the terms of the publishing agreement you signed after your submitted manuscript was accepted for publication.
 If you need to seek permission, be sure to obtain it from all of your co-authors if the work was jointly authored and reproduction rights were retained by the authors.
 If the latter scenario applies to you, you may wish to use a form provided by the School of Graduate Studies for this purpose.
+The following provide examples of or information about academic publishers' publishing terms or agreements, most of which permit reuse of a published article in the author's graduate thesis:

 |